Know What To Look For In A Volunteer Program

 If you are participating in a service-based trip, fundraising is something you should consider doing to help fund your trip, donate towards your cause, or gather much needed supplies.

 I wish I had put more effort into fundraising because I have friends who paid for at least half (and sometimes all) of their program fee for volunteering this way.
-There's a million ways to fundraise so the trick is to just find ways that appeal to you and then work your buns off (I didn't say it would be easy).
+There's a million ways to fundraise so the trick is to just find ways that appeal to you and then work hard to make it a success.

 How To Find Extra Cash